-For me, my business is my life just as my family is.
+For me, my business is my life just like my family.
 I see no difference between the two because there is a deep connection between my family and our organization.
 My organization is simply an extension of my family.
 I am very proud and lucky to have my children involved in significant ways in our company.

 Even before my children were born, I had made a deep connection with rural weavers.
 I wanted to make a meaningful impact in the world and knew I could do this by working with these talented artisans and helping them nurture their art.
 In this sense, a lifelong relationship was born between the artisans and me.